ganga-paul/paratus/RepeatClassifier.md

 Note: The genome names `genomelist1.txt` in  should match the folder names in `/shared/input_genomes/paratus-bat/` and `/shared/input_genomes/bat1k-bat/` for Paratus and Bat1k respectively

 ## 📝 Job Template: `template1.txt`
 This is your Slurm job script template.
 Wherever the text xxxx appears, it will be replaced with the genome name.
-Replace `/shared/input_genomes/paratus-bat/` with `/shared/input_genomes/bat1k-bat/` when processing Bat1K genomes
+Replace `/shared/input_genomes/paratus-bat/` in `--chdir` with `/shared/input_genomes/bat1k-bat/` when processing Bat1K genomes

 template script:
 ```